yo1000/keycloak-authenticator-verify-new-browser/README.md

     2. Input `admin1234` to [Password]
     3. Click [Sign In] button
 11. Move to http://localhost:8025/ and Click [Inbox] link
-    1. Open email and Click link in body of text that starts with `http://localhost:8080/auth/realms/master/login-actions/authenticate?`
+    1. Open email and Click `Verify login by new browser` link in body of text that starts with `http://localhost:8080/auth/realms/master/login-actions/action-token?`